Hive Connected Home: History

 The company also paired up with Dulux to provide accessory frames for the thermostat in a range of different colours.

 In 2015 the company announced future plans to use the Honeycomb platform to support and allow integration with third-party products including a Samsung camera.

 The company launched two new products in January, 2016.
 The Active Plug enables users to attach devices, monitor whether they are on or off, remotely-controlling them using a mobile device or laptop.
 The Window or Door Sensor allows customers to remotely monitor when windows or doors in their home are opened or closed.

 The company released the Motion Sensor on February 9, 2016.
 Customers can use it to keep track of movement within their homes remotely.

 On June 13, 2016, the company launched the Active Light, supplied by the Aurora Group, which users can control remotely to turn the bulb on and off and program lighting schedules.

 On August 11, 2016, the company announced a partnership with IFTTT (If This, Then That) to allow the smart thermostat to connect to 300 additional products and services through expanded recipe-based automation.

-In September 2016 Hive announced it will partner with Amazon Echo, allowing customers to use Alexa voice control to activate lighting, plugs and heating.
+In September 2016, Hive announced it will partner with Amazon Echo, allowing customers to use Alexa voice control to activate lighting, plugs and heating.

 On September 27, 2016, the company launched two new smart LED bulbs that can be controlled to alter the colour and tone of the bulbs.

-Effective December 31st, 2019 Centrica Hive Limited discontinued the direct sale of products and related services for Hive in the United States and Canada.
+Effective December 31, 2019, Centrica Hive Limited discontinued the direct sale of products and related services for Hive in the United States and Canada.

+On July 11, 2022, Hive announced they would no longer sell their security and leak range of products including Hive View cameras, Hive HomeShield and Hive Leak devices.
+These products are scheduled to be remotely disabled between December 2022 and August 2025.